micropython/micropython/docs/library/machine.Pin.rst

        system.
 It can be ``machine.IDLE``, ``machine.SLEEP`` or ``machine.DEEPSLEEP``.
        These values can also be OR'ed together to make a pin generate interrupts in more than one power mode.

+     - ``hard`` if true a hardware interrupt is used.
+This reduces the delay between the pin change and the handler being called.
+Hard interrupt handlers may not allocate memory; see :ref:`isr_rules`.

    This method returns a callback object.